Do you ever feel like you’re spinning your existential wheels in life? That outwardly, you seem to be doing ok, but inwardly, you feel kind of empty?

 My guest today would say that you’ve got to move on from trekking up life’s first mountain, to begin a journey up its second.
 His name is David Brooks and he’s the author of The Second Mountain: The Quest for a Moral Life.
 In that book, David makes the case that there are two mountains that we climb in life: The first is about the self — getting a college degree, starting a career, buying a home, and making your mark on the world.
 But at some point, that mountain starts to feel unfulfilling.
 That’s when we discover there’s a second mountain to ascend — a path of selflessness, relationships, and greater meaning.

-- My first interview with David about character
+- Our first interview with David about character

 - Sources of Existential Angst